fpjspro/fingerprintjs.com/content/index/why-fpjs.md

   cards:
     - icon: /img/uploads/accuracy.svg
       title: Unparalleled Accuracy
-      content: "Address fraudulent behavior at the source rather than through complex mitigation strategies later with a highly accurate visitorID. "
+      content: Address fraudulent behavior at the source rather than through complex mitigation strategies later with a highly accurate visitorID.
+        FingerprintJS uses an innovative combination of  browser fingerprinting, IP/URL analysis, device analysis, and machine learning to accurately identify up to 99.5% of unique visitors.
     - icon: /img/uploads/apiwebhooks.png
       title: Targeted authentication
       content: Introducing unnecessary hurdles to account login and payment can be